 Franz Xaver Gruber’s most ardent wish was to be able to focus more on his music and it finally came true in 1835 when he was named choirmaster, lead singer and organist of Hallein’s parish church.
 Its 47-year-old teacher finally seemed to have arrived at the destination of his calling.
-Next to attending to his clerical duties, he also took advantage of the 18 years that he spent in Hallein to pursue his compositional work passionately.
-This led to a series of church music pieces intended for public use.
-He also composed for and contributed to many musical events, even outside of Hallein.
+Next to attending to his clerical duties, he also took advantage of the 28 years that he spent in Hallein to pursue his compositional work passionately.
+This led to a series of church music pieces intended for public use. „Silent Night!
+Holy Night!“ still kept Gruber busy in Hallein.
+On 12 December 1836 he composed the „Halleiner version“ accompanied by an organ.
+Around the years 1845 and 1850 two more versions were created.
+Gruber played the „Halleiner version“ every year on 24 December.
+Moreover he composed for and contributed to many musical events, even outside of Hallein.

 Hallein during Franz Xaver Gruber’s time